Zulko/eagle.js/README.md

 Most of all, eagle.js aims at offering a simple and very hackable API so you can get off the beaten tracks and craft the slideshows you really want.

-Here is what the eagle.js syntax looks like (using [Pug](https://pugjs.org/api/getting-started.html)):
+Here is what the eagle.js syntax looks like (Example here are using [Pug](https://pugjs.org/api/getting-started.html), but you can still use plain HTML):
 ```pug
 .eg-slideshow
     slide